Carnagion/dissertation/diss/diss.typ

 ) <heathrow-instances>

 The terminal maneuvering area around Heathrow is highly complex, with up to six different SID routes in use at any given time and up to five different weight classes to consider.
-This results in a complex separation matrix, in which triangle inequalities are often violated -- i.e. the runway separation for an aircraft is influenced by multiple preceding aircraft rather than just the immediately preceding aircraft.
+This results in a complex separation matrix, in which triangle inequalities are often violated -- i.e. the runway separation for an aircraft is influenced by multiple preceding aircraft rather than just the immediately preceding aircraft @demaere-pruning-rules.
 Additionally, a substantial number of aircraft are also subject to CTOTs, which further reduces the number of complete orders that can be inferred.

-In contrast, the Milan problem instances are significantly simpler, having a relatively high number of separation-identical aircraft and a mix of both arrivals and departures.
+In contrast, the Milan problem instances are significantly simpler due to having a relatively high number of separation-identical aircraft and a mix of both arrivals and departures, which allows complete orders to be inferred between a relatively large number of aircraft in each instance.

 == Comparison of De-Icing Approaches